Zeed-Almelhem/hotel-cancellation-prediction/README.md

 ## Project Results

 To view the HTML output of the project and the associated notebook, please visit [the project's page on my website](https://www.zeed-almelhem.com/hotel-reservation-cancellations).
-Alternatively, you can [click here](https://github.com/YourGitHubUsername/YourRepositoryName) to access the code on GitHub.
+Alternatively, you can [click here](https://github.com/Zeed-Almelhem/hotel-cancellation-prediction/blob/main/Hotel_Reservation_Cancellations%20-%20Part%201.ipynb) to access Part 1, you can [click here](https://github.com/Zeed-Almelhem/hotel-cancellation-prediction/blob/main/Hotel_Reservation_Cancellations%20-%20Part%202.ipynb) to access Part 2  and you can [click here](https://github.com/Zeed-Almelhem/hotel-cancellation-prediction/blob/main/Hotel_Reservation_Cancellations%20-%20Part%203.ipynb) to access Part 3 on GitHub.

 ----